Last Updated on 11/22/2023 by Glynn Willard

 I do this every six months at the minimum.

-I will also sanitize if our fresh water tank was exposed to bad water.
+I will also sanitize if our fresh water tank is exposed to bad water.

 I lay out the steps in our article How To Sanitize RV Water Tank.